ulgens/opensource-contributions-tracker/README.md

     - Map the project names to their corresponding GitHub repositories under `project_to_repo_dict` which needs to be tracked.
         - NOTE: This field is optional.
 If not provided, the tool will automatically generate the project list based on your PR history.
+Disclaimer: will only fetch last 1000 contributions!
     - Save the changes to the file.
 3. **Commit and Push the changes**.
     - NOTE: If you are running the tool locally, you can skip this step.
 Also without committing the changes, the